 Counted amongst the most famous bird sanctuaries, the Karikili Bird Sanctuary is situated in the Kanchipuram district of Tamil Nadu.
 Consisting of two irrigation tanks which are fed by the rain, the sanctuary is spread over an area of 61.21 hectares and is just 10 km from the well-known Vedanthagal Bird Sanctuary.
 It is a very peaceful and beautiful place to visit and is a house to many migratory birds which arrive here between September and October.
 Amidst the natural beauty, the sanctuary also serves as an amazing picnic spot giving the tourists a chance to enjoy in the middle of the chirping birds.
 Apart from the birds, the sanctuary also has ducks and waders to look at.

 Ornithologists, rejoice!
 The most appropriate place for a bird lover in Shivpuri is the Karera Bird Sanctuary, situated about 55 km from the city of Shivpuri.
-It hosts a lot of species of birds every year, both migrating birds and the ones who have Shivpuri as their natural habitat.
+This bird sanctuary in India hosts a lot of species of birds every year, both migrating birds and the ones who have Shivpuri as their natural habitat.
 The Karera Bird Sanctuary is host to the spectacular Indian bustard.
 The sanctuary also boasts of birds like spoonbill, heron, Indian robin, teal, pintail, egret and black-bellied river tern and is believed to host a massive 245 species of birds out here.

 Nawabganj Bird Sanctuary, also known as Shahid Chandra Shekhar Azad Bird Sanctuary in Uttar Pradesh is a popular tourist hotspot.
 Located in Unnao the bird sanctuary is engulfed by dense forests and is home to over 250 species of aviary creatures, which include domestic Indian birds as well as the birds that migrate to the sanctuary in the winter months like the Peafowl, Sarus Crane, King Crow, Indian Roller among others.
 It’s the perfect destination for wildlife enthusiasts and nature lovers alike.
 T